 Similarly, the school districts, schools, and lead agencies utilize their district- or school-specific reports to share successes with their constituencies.
 School health centers and partners are celebrated at School Board and Board of Director meetings, school assemblies and other school events, enrollment fairs, and in newsletters.
 One Assistant Superintendent of Student Services submitted a resolution to their school board acknowledging and thanking the county for their partnership.
 This allowed CHSC and the district administration to highlight, for the school board, the impacts of the shared school health center and school-based behavioral health initiatives.

 Sharing Success: A Selection of Results

-For the 2013-14 school health center evaluation, we collected standardized data from 25 health centers.
+We collected standardized data from 25 health centers.
 Figure 4 illustrates some of the results.

 Figure 4.
-Alameda County School Health Centers Support Students to Thrive leadership programs
+Alameda County School Health Centers Support Students to Thrive